biomejs/biome/GOVERNANCE.md

 Maintainers may either be nominated by another [maintainer](#maintainer), [Core contributor](#core-contributor), [lead](#lead).

-When nominating a new maintainer, the person has to create a new thread in the `#maintainers` channel, provide a link to the history of the [person's contributions](#contributions) to the project and a brief explanation of why the person should join as [maintainer](#maintainer).
+When nominating a new maintainer, a new thread in the `#maintainers` channel has to be created, provide a link to the history of the [person's contributions](#contributions) to the project and a brief explanation of why the person should join as [maintainer](#maintainer).

 `#maintainers` is a private channel available only to people who have the `maintainer` role.